MAPACA

 Erin Aust

-Erin has a B.A. in English Literature and in Sociology from Washington College, an M.A. in Interdisciplinary Humanities and Social Thought from New York University, and is a PhD candidate in Cultural Studies at George Mason University.
+Erin has a B.A. in English Literature and in Sociology from Washington College, an M.A. in Interdisciplinary Humanities and Social Thought from New York University, and a PhD in Cultural Studies from George Mason University.
 In addition to her work with fantasy studies at Signum University, her main interests include the formation of literary communities outside of academia.

 Back to top